 25 Things You Didn’t Know You Could Recycle

-According to the EPA, Americans generate 254 million tons of waste each year.
-Here are a few things you may have been throwing out that, with a little effort, you can actually recycle.
+According to the EPA, Americans generate approximately 262 million tons of waste each year—and that amount keeps growing.
+In honor of Earth Day, which we'll celebrate on April 22, here are a few things you may have been throwing out that, with a little effort, you can actually recycle.

 Grandpa's choppers may hold $25 worth of recyclable metals, including gold, silver, and palladium.
 The Japan Denture Recycling Association is known to collect false teeth, remove and recycle the metals, and discard the rest of the denture (which is illegal to reuse).
 The program has donated all of its earnings to UNICEF.